mindspore-ai/docs/tutorials/training/source_en/advanced_use/apply_gradient_accumulation.md

 The ultimate objective is to achieve the same effect as training with N x mini-batch data.

-> This tutorial is applicable to GPUs and Ascend 910 AI Processors.
+> This tutorial is applicable to GPUs.
 You can download the main training sample code from <https://gitee.com/mindspore/docs/tree/r1.0/tutorials/tutorial_code/gradient_accumulation>.

 ## Creating a Gradient Accumulation Model